-If you have been charged with a traffic violation in West Palm Beach, it is wise to consult with an experienced West Palm Beach traffic lawyer who can advise you of the best steps to take in your particular situation.
+While traffic violations may seem less important than other areas of criminal law, the penalties for these violations can be severe and have a tremendous impact on everyday life.
+If you have been charged with a moving violation, it is wise to consult with an experienced West Palm Beach traffic Lawyer who can advise you on the best steps to take in your particular situation.

 Essentially, Florida law divides traffic violations into two types, criminal and civil.
-The civil offenses are considered less serious under the law and often involve assessment of a fine and possibly an assessment of points against the driver’s license or attendance of driving school.
+The civil offenses are considered less serious under the law and often involve the assessment of a fine and possibly an assessment of points against the driver’s license or attendance of driving school.

-• Driving under the influence of alcohol or controlled substances
+- Driving under the influence of alcohol or controlled substances

-• Leaving the scene of an accident with damage or injuries
+- Leaving the scene of an accident with damage or injuries

-• Hit and Run
+- Hit and Run

 - Reckless driving

-• Driving with knowledge that the license has been suspended
+- Driving with knowledge that the license has been suspended

-• No valid driver’s license
+- No valid driver’s license

-• Unlawfully attaching tag
+- Unlawfully attaching tag

-• Expired tag (greater than six months)
+- Expired tag (greater than six months)

-But there are numerous other offenses outlined in chapters 322 and 316 of the Florida Statutes that a traffic attorney in West Palm Beach may be able to assist with.
-The statutes dealing with the operation of motor vehicles, issuance of driver’s licenses and related areas include many hundreds of requirements and regulations.
+But there are numerous other traffic offenses outlined in chapters 322 and 316 of the Florida Statutes that an Attorney may be able to assist with.
+The statutes dealing with the operation of motor vehicles, issuance of driver’s licenses, and related areas include many hundreds of requirements and regulations.

-For instance, many people may not realize that it is a second-degree misdemeanor to knowingly allow their driver’s license to be used by another (See 322.32(2)).
+For instance, many people may not realize that it is a second-degree Misdemeanor to knowingly allow their driver’s license to be used by another (See 322.32(2)).
 Anyone who does so could face up to 60 days in jail and a fine of $500.

 The basic penalties for criminal traffic offenses are set forth in Sections 775.082 and 775.083 and of the Florida criminal code.